prakher1992/code_editor/README.md

 Type some content

 Refresh the browser

-✔ The content should reload from the backend automatically
+The content should reload from the backend automatically

-### 2. Testing AI Code Completion (Gemini)
+### 2. Testing AI Code Suggestions (Gemini)

 The AI system sends code + cursor context to the backend and receives Gemini’s suggestion.